Erasmus agreement

 The Graduate School of Humanities provides innovative graduate education.
 With some of Europe's most cutting edge Master’s programmes, the Graduate School annually attracts ambitious students from across the globe.

 If you would like to take courses on Master's level, you must have completed a Bachelor Degree (three years of university) in the specific study area.
 For Master's courses in English, you also need an official English language test.
-For more information see the Graduate School of Humanities' page on Application and Admission.
+For more information see the entry requirements on Application and admission.

 Courses of selective master's